 Sara Hsu is the leading authority on shadow banking, one of the key subjects when it comes to financial stability.
 China´s debts, and her ways to deal with them have stayed on the agenda, also in 2015, and more likely for the years to come, as the economy has entered a phase of relatively slow growth.

 Expert on China’s urbanization, finance and shadow banking

 Harry Broadman is a private equity Investor; PwC Emerging Markets Investment Leader; Chief of Staff, U.S. President’s Council of Economic Advisors; World Bank Official; Harvard Faculty; Author, Africa’s Silk Road: China and India’s New Economic Frontier

-A globally recognized authority on China’s enterprise and banking reforms; 40+ years as senior business executive and board director throughout the emerging markets; Pioneering thought-leader on global business growth strategy, risk and innovation.
+A globally recognized authority on China’s enterprise and banking reforms; 40+ years as senior business executive and board director throughout the emerging markets; Pioneering thought-leader on global business growth strategy, risk, and innovation.

-Victor Shih combines political and financial sciences as an assistant professor political science at UC San Diego.
+Victor Shih combines political and financial sciences as an assistant professor in political science at UC San Diego.
 Victor Shih was the first to explore China´s enormous debts, a huge financial burden, dragging down its economic development.
 In his book Factions and Finance in China: Elite Conflict and Inflation he analyzed the political and financial interactions of different political factions in China´s political elite.

 Ann Rutledge is founding principal and CEO of R&R Consulting, which is a pioneer in dynamic structured credit modeling tools.